-Making a disclosure, the initial action:
+Making a disclosure - initial action

 The employee should first determine whether their concerns satisfy the requirements of a Qualifying Disclosure.
-As soon as an employee becomes reasonably concerned about a matter, they should first raise the issue with their line manager (unless the disclosure concerns them), in which case the employee should contact the Director of Education, unless it concerns them and then it should be referred through to HR.
+As soon as an employee becomes reasonably concerned about a matter, they should first raise the issue with their line manager, unless the disclosure concerns them, in which case the employee should contact the Head of Education, unless it concerns them and then it should be referred through to HR.